 Laurent Deniau (editor)

-Ghislain Roy (editor)

-Irina Tecker (editor)

 Hans Grote

+Ghislain Roy

 Frank Schmidt

 Abstract

 MAD-X is a general-purpose tool for charged-particle optics design and studies in alternating-gradient accelerators and beam lines.
 It can handle medium size to very large accelerators and solves various problems on such machines.